10 Best Solar Panels for Homes (2022)

-When shopping for residential solar panels, it's also helpful to know the basic types that are available.
+When shopping for residential solar panels, it's also helpful to know the panel types that are available.
 The three basic categories are monocrystalline, polycrystalline and thin-film.
-Each type of solar panel comes with its own list of pros and cons.
+Each type of solar panel comes with its own list of pros and cons:

 Monocrystalline: Monocrystalline panels are made from a single, pure crystal of silicon.
 This allows them to have higher efficiency levels, but they also tend to be more expensive due to a more costly manufacturing process.
 Note: If you have less space on your roof and can only fit a small number of panels, monocrystalline solar panels may be the only viable option.

 Polycrystalline: Polycrystalline solar panels are also made of silicon, but in this case, they are assembled from smaller fragments.
 This means they are often a little less efficient than monocrystalline panels, but they are also a more affordable option.

 Thin-Film: Finally, thin-film solar panels can be made from a variety of ultra-thin materials.
 Thin-film panels are recommended when you need something that's lightweight, flexible and portable; they may work better for RVs and camping than for homes.
 Thin-film panels can be relatively low in efficiency when compared to the other two options.

 Do Solar Panels Require Maintenance?